About us

 As the first Rijk Zwaan subsidiary abroad, Rijk Zwaan in Germany was founded in Unna in 1964.
 Due to reasons of further location development, the company relocated to Welver in 1974.
 Not far from the central site of the main building in the community of Welver, the company operates a demo and trial station with 20 ha surface area.

-From Welver, Rijk Zwaan distributes seeds in Germany and to Denmark, Norway, Sweden, Finland, Iceland, Austria, Switzerland and Czechia and supports the distribution of seeds to various Eastern European countries far beyond the borders of Germany.
+From Welver, Rijk Zwaan distributes seeds in Germany and to Denmark, Norway, Sweden, Finland, Iceland, Austria, Switzerland and Czechia.
 Rijk Zwaan Welver has been active in Scandinavia since 1980.
 The Nordic Team supports partners in choosing varieties suitable for Scandinavia and gives advice on cultivation questions.

 The growth and success of Rijk Zwaan Welver build on the long-term business relations to a growing number of partners, customers and suppliers.
 One of the key success factors is the unique corporate culture which places the employees at the centre of entrepreneurial activities.
 In order to maintain this beneficial environment, the recruitment and long-term employment of staff who identify with company culture are of utmost importance.